fieldtrip/website/development/realtime/eeg.md

 title: Testing with sine waves and pre-recorded EEG data
 ---

-# Testing with sine waves and pre-recorded EEG data

 To test the FieldTrip buffer interface between MATLAB and/or other software, you can use a simple sine wave generator.

 ## MATLAB test function